jakechen/learning/README.md

 # learning
-Repository with tutorials and examples for my developing my skills
+Repository with random tutorials and examples gathered while learning and develping my skillset.